Customized tours

 The Holy Trinity St. Sergius Monastery

-The Trinity Monastery of St. Sergius rises like a fairy-tale kingdom.
-Founded around 1345 by St. Sergius of Radonezh, it remains one of the most important centers of the Orthodox religion and a major destination of pilgrims.read more
+Founded in mid-14th century, the Trinity Monastery of St. Sergius remains one of the most important centers of the Orthodox religion and a major destination of pilgrims.

 Monino

-The Central Air Force Museum in Monino will truly be a treat to anyone who loves aviation.
-It boasts of a unique collection of Soviet-era and foreign aircrafts, helicopters, engines, rescue equipment, fuses and ammunition, flying machines models, rare photographs and documents.read more
+The Central Air Force Museum in Monino is one of the world's largest aviation museums, and the largest for Russian aircraft.
+It boasts of a unique collection of Soviet-era and foreign aircrafts, helicopters, engines, rescue equipment, fuses and ammunition, flying machines models, rare photographs and documents.
+It takes about 1,5 – 2 hours to get to Monino by car.

 The driving tour around Moscow